jonpas/dotfiles/README.md

 dotfiles
 ========

-Dotfiles for Arch Linux with i3, vim, rofi, termite... and VFIO.
+Dotfiles for Arch Linux with i3, vim, rofi, kitty... and VFIO.

 ## Programs